 Above is my original painting which I then went on to develop more.
 I played around with it a bit and came up with a pattern which I’ve displayed below in one of my mockups from my store…check out sale details at the end of this post!

 I’m so pleased with the results that I’m going to work this into a collection.
 You can see already that I’ve played around with another idea for a co-ordinating pattern on the napkin and possibly a placement pattern for the mug.

 Originally I completed a painting (on real paper) but in order for it to work as a repeat pattern, I painted the motifs and watercolor textures separately so it gave me more room to play around with the design once working in Photoshop.

 I loved the look of the black ink and the watercolor in the original but when I started playing with the colors in Photoshop, I could see how reversing the black could work better in this pattern.
 The finished pattern is a mixture of mostly real painting and some digital work in Photoshop.

-Below is one of my mockups to show you how versatile this pattern can be.
+Below is another one of my mockups to show you how versatile this pattern can be.
 Also, I like to work with layers in Photoshop which helps because I can then pick elements from the original and use separately as you can see on the cushions below.
-If you’re interested, the mock-up is available to purchase in my store.

 I hope you enjoyed this post and if you want to keep up-to-date on the blog and special offers etc. then join my newsletter below.
 You will get FREE access to the library for Surface Pattern Designers when you join.